prime-slam/evolin/README.md

 EVOLIN is a benchmark for evaluation of line detection and association results.
 We provide a set of docker-packed line detection and association algorithms, metrics to evaluate them, and line-annotated data.

 The following detection metrics are implemented:
-* Heatmap-based and vectorized classification:
+* Heatmap-based and vectorized classification
   * precision
   * recall
   * F-score